EmilAltmann/Buzzerino/README.md

 ![Side view onto the USB-C breakout board.](https://github.com/EmilAltmann/Buzzerino/blob/main/images/pictures_of_construction/instruction_step_56.jpg "Side view onto the USB-C breakout board.")

 Now we can solder the USB-C breakout board.
-After placing it into position, solder one pin.
+After placing it into position (right side of the Buzzerino PCB, facing outwards, the usb port shuld be fully visible), solder one pin.
 Then check for alignment; it should be parallel to the Buzzerino PCB.
 Then solder it completely.

 **WARNING:** The pins of the USB-C breakout board, the AHT10 temperature sensor, and the 1602A LCD display are too hard for electronics side cutters!
 Use larger wire cutters as provided.